GeneralSergal/ORP/ORIGIN.md

 # ORP ORIGIN (Context Document)

+---

 ## Note

-This document contains historical and narrative context for ORP.
+This document provides historical and contextual background for ORP.

 It does NOT affect system behavior, evaluation logic, or scoring.

 ---

-## Origin Narrative
+## Origin Summary

-ORP was originally explored as a collaborative epistemic framework developed through iterative experimentation between human and model-assisted reasoning systems.

-Early development included multiple interacting perspectives, including exploratory dialogue between different model instances and human contributors focused on:

-- epistemic stability
-- hallucination resistance
+ORP emerged from iterative experimentation with epistemic evaluation systems focused on:

 - structured reasoning under constraint
+- hallucination resistance in language models
-- adversarial evaluation of language models
+- adversarial evaluation of generated outputs
+- separation of claims into explicit epistemic categories

+The core development goal was to move from fluent language generation toward **traceable reasoning structure**.

 ---

-## Development Philosophy
+## Core Development Principle

-The system evolved around a central idea:

 > Reasoning systems should be evaluated by structure, not fluency.

+This principle remains foundational across all ORP components.

 ---

-## Cultural Layer (Non-Operational)
+## Historical Context (Non-Operational)

+Early experimental phases included informal naming conventions and multi-agent exploratory dialogue.

-Some historical naming conventions and informal identities existed during early experimentation phases.
-These are preserved only for documentation continuity and do not influence current system behavior.
+These elements are preserved strictly for historical continuity and have no functional or operational impact on the current system.

 ---

-## Current Status
+## Current System State

-All ORP components now operate under:
+All ORP components operate under:

-**ORP v2.0 Unified Epistemic Evaluation Architecture**
+**ORP v2.0 — Unified Epistemic Evaluation Architecture**

+This includes:

+- PROMPT.md (execution constraints)
+- BENCHMARK.md (adversarial testing)
+- RUBRIC.md (qualitative evaluation)
+- SCORING.md (quantitative scoring)
+- EVALUATION_SCHEMA.md (structural reasoning contract)
+- SYSTEM_MAP.manifest.json (architecture definition)

+---

+## Final Clarification

-This document is informational only.
+This document is informational only and does not participate in evaluation, scoring, or inference behavior.